What is neural radiance field (NeRF)?

 This article is part of

-Down the road, NeRFs could complement other techniques for representing 3D objects in the metaverse, augmented reality and digital twins more efficiently and accurately -- and realistically.
+Down the road, NeRFs could complement other techniques for representing 3D objects in the metaverse, augmented reality (AR) and digital twins more efficiently, accurately and realistically.
+Game studios are exploring how NeRFs can enhance videos.

-One big plus of NeRFs is that they operate on light fields that characterize shapes, textures and material effects directly -- the way different materials like cloth or metal look in light, for example.
+One big plus of neural radiance fields is that they operate on light fields that characterize shapes, textures and material effects directly -- the way different materials like cloth or metal look in light, for example.
 In contrast, other 3D processing techniques start with shapes and then add on textures and material effects using secondary processes.

 Early applications.
 Early NeRFs were incredibly slow and required all of the pictures to be taken using the same camera in the same lighting conditions.
-First-generation NeRFs described by Google and University of California, Berkeley, researchers in 2020 took two or three days to train and required several minutes to generate each view.
+First-generation NeRFs described by Google and University of California, Berkeley, researchers in 2020 took two or three days to train and required several minutes to facilitate the generation of each view.
 The early NeRFs focused on individual objects, such as a drum set, plants or Lego toys.

 Ongoing innovation.
-In 2022, Nvidia pioneered a variant called Instant NeRFs that could capture fine detail in a scene in about 30 seconds and then render different views in about 15 milliseconds.
-Google researchers also reported new techniques for NeRF in the Wild, a system that can create NeRFs from photos taken by various cameras, in different lighting conditions, and with temporary objects in the scene.
+In 2022, Nvidia pioneered a variant called Instant NeRFs that could capture fine detail in a scene in about 30 seconds and then enable the production of different views in about 15 milliseconds, significantly speeding up NeRF training and rendering times.
+Google researchers also reported new techniques for NeRF in the Wild, a system that can create NeRFs from photos taken by various cameras in different lighting conditions and with temporary objects in the scene.
 This also paved the way for using NeRFs to generate content variations based on simulated lighting conditions or time-of-day differences.

 Emerging NeRF applications.
 Today, most NeRF applications render individual objects or scenes from different perspectives rather than combining objects or scenes.
 For example, the first Google Maps implementation used NeRF technology to create a short movie simulating a helicopter flying around a building.
 This eliminated the challenges of computing the NeRF on different devices and rendering multiple buildings.
 However, researchers are exploring ways to extend NeRFs to generate high-quality geospatial data as well.
 This would make it easier to render large scenes.
 NeRFs could eventually also provide a better way of storing and rendering other types of imagery, such as MRI and ultrasound scans.